AntonioND/ucity/docs/simulation-disasters.rst

 Note that nuclear fission power plants, when they explode, spread radiation tiles around them, the same way as they do when there's a nuclear meltdown.

+In practice, the best way to get rid of fires is to demolish every tile around a fire as soon as possible, as edit mode isn't disabled during disasters.

 Nuclear meltdowns
 =================